-Born and raised in downtown Toronto, Joshua is a self-taught artist that works across media such as painting, screen printing and drawing.
-Aware of the fact that this can change, he is currently artistically preoccupied with shapes, negative shapes and how our thoughts negotiate with what's missing.
+Born and raised in downtown Toronto, Joshua is a self-taught artist who works across media such as painting, screen printing and drawing.
+Aware that the media he works with can change, he is currently artistically preoccupied with shapes, negative shapes and how our thoughts negotiate with what's missing.
 Joshua’s interests include basketball, cats, lightly misted spray paint, and oddly shaped ceramic bowls.

 Collage, Illustration, Painting, Aerosol, Mixed Media

 © 2019 The PATCH (Public Art Through Construction Hoarding) Project - all images are copyrighted by the artist, unless otherwise noted